derektypist/dom-elements-by-tag-name/README.md

 **Information Architecture**

-The list items are Anna Richardson, Kate Garraway, Ruth Langsford, Susanna Reid and Victoria Beckham.
+The list items are Anna Richardson, Joanna Gosling, Kate Garraway, Ruth Langsford, Susanna Reid and Victoria Beckham.
+All are strings.

+## Features

+Allows the user to get the random celebrity from the list items.
+Other information include the number of list items.

+## Technologies

+Uses HTML5, CSS3, JavaScript, Google Fonts and Bootstrap 5.3.0-alpha1.